lucetre/hexo-github-io/source/_posts/dame-dane.md

 title: Dame Dane
 date: 2021-01-01 01:09:30
 categories:
   - Study
 tags:
   - video
   - damedane
   - meme
   - deepfake
 thumbnail: /img/damedane.png
 ---

 From an article in [Kapwing Resources](https://www.kapwing.com/resources/baka-mitai-dame-da-ne-meme/),

 > **Deepfakes** are finding their way into meme culture more than ever before and one clip is leading the charge.
 The "Dame Dane" meme features a Japanese song from the popular video game series Yakuza.

 I will apply **First Order Modeling** method, which allows creating deep fakes in a few minutes.
-You can also create your own Dame Dane video using [Google Colab](https://colab.research.google.com/drive/1KaUkXA9aTeRBuAQcLXe7RYXgTF6VvRM6?usp=sharing).

 <div style="display:flex;justify-content:space-between">
     <video width="48%" controls>